Photo by Carolyn Allenby

 Next, my fingers itch to draw the angle of the brows, the position of the neck.
 My shoulders get involved.
 I hunch, I stretch.
 I start getting lines down on the page.

-• Draw Cartoons which I sell to the New Yorker, Fantasy and Science Fiction Magazine, the Wall Street Journal, Alpinist, Barrons, Woman’s World and others.
+• Draw Cartoons and other pieces which I sell to the New Yorker, Fantasy and Science Fiction Magazine, the Wall Street Journal, Alpinist, Barrons, Woman’s World and others.

 • Think and Teach and Talk about drawing